steven9046/orbbec_camera_driver_lite/ReadMe.md

     * This is used for visualization.
 You can install it from [Pangoliln](https://github.com/stevenlovegrove/Pangolin/tree/v0.6)

 * Eigen
     * This is required by g2o (see below).
-Download and install instructions can be found at: http://eigen.tuxfamily.org.**Required at least 3.1.0**.
+Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

 ## Building ##